fodisi/solidity-design-patterns/proxy-patterns/readme.md

 - Unstructured Storage Proxy
 - Transparent Proxy

-Before we dive into each type of Proxy, take a look at this [article](../upgradability/readme.md) to better understand what are the most common challenges with smart contract's upgradability to understand what Proxy Patterns try to solve.
+If you're not familiar with how and when Proxy Patterns can be used to help creating upgradable smart contracts, take a look at this [article](../upgradability/readme.md).
+It describes some common challenges in upgrading smart contracts and highlights some patterns, including Proxies, that can be usefull under certain scenarios.

 ## How to Choose a Proxy Pattern
-Although design patterns are really helpful, there's no recipe or such thing as "one size fits all".
-Every approach has generally pros and cons, different levels of complexity, risks and costs associated.
-The best way to choose a design pattern (or sometimes, a set of them), is to better understand the scenario in which the smart contract will be used - it's business rules, actors, and other requirements.
-A few questions can help us gather more information about the scenario and help us identify the best patterns:
+Proxy Patterns can be really helpful, but there isn't an unique recipe to be followed to determine which pattern you should use (if you should use one).
+Every proxy type has its own pros and cons, different levels of complexity, required knowledge, risks and costs associated with it.

+The best way to choose a proxy pattern (and other design patterns too) is to understand the scenario in which your smart contract will be used - it's business rules, actors, complexity, usage, requirements, etc. A few questions can help you gather more information about the scenario in order to identify the best type of proxy pattern:

 1. What's the use case, and complexity of it, in which the smart contract will be used?